The capital city of France has over 2 million people living in its centre and about 12 million in the whole metropolitan area.

 Before the first French Revolution, gay men convicted of sodomy were routinely burned to death!
 Thankfully, homosexuality was decriminalised in 1791, although gays and cross-dressers were still considered immoral and continued to be subject to harassment.

 In 1945, The Vichy government introduced further discrimination by raising age of consent for homosexual relations to 21 (compared with 15 for heterosexuals).
 This was repealed in 1974 when the legal age of consent was set at 18 for everyone (subsequently reduced to 15 in 1982).

-The gay centre of Paris is within Le Marais (“The Marsh”) - one of the most historic districts in Paris.
-It is home to a growing number of gay bars and late night venues on and around Sainte-Croix de la Bretonnerie and rue des Archives.
+The gay centre of Paris is within Le Marais (“The Marsh”), one of the most historic districts in Paris.
+It is home to a growing number of Gay Bars and late-night venues on and around Sainte-Croix de la Bretonnerie and rue des Archives.

 Paris has three international airports.

 The largest airport, located to the north-east of Paris and served by major carriers from around the world.
 Arriving passengers should make a careful note of which terminal they have arrived at as the two railway stations serving the three terminal at the airport give no clues as to which airlines are at which terminal.

 The best way to travel to and from the airport is by train.
 The RER Line B has stations in Terminal 3 (from which you take a free shuttle to terminal 1) and Terminal 2.
 Trains depart every 7-8 minutes.
 The trains stop at Gare du Nord, Châtelet-Les Halles, Saint-Michel Notre-Dame, Luxembourg, Port-Royal, Denfert-Rochereau and Cité Universitaire.
 Tickets are €10 (2016) and journey times are around the 30 minute mark.

 A taxi from the airport to the city centre will cost around €50 (more at weekends and late at night) and is the only way into the city centre after 1am (other than a less frequent bus service).